Factbox: Companies feel impact of coronavirus outbreak in China

 - Levi Strauss (LEVI.N) shut about half its stores in China and said it will take a near-term hit.

-- LG Display (034220.KS) said it had not yet closed any of factories in China but warned the outbreak increased uncertainty for suppliers.
+- LG Display (034220.KS) said it had not closed any factories in China but warned the outbreak increased uncertainty for suppliers.

-- McDonald’s (MCD.N), which closed several hundred of its roughly 3,300 stores in China, said overall impact on profits would be “fairly small” if the virus stayed contained in China.
+- McDonald’s (MCD.N), which closed several hundred of its roughly 3,300 outlets in China, said the overall impact on profits would be “fairly small” if the virus stayed contained in China.

+- Japanese trading house Mitsui (8031.T) expects manufacturing activities to slow in automobile and other sectors, and possibly reduce steel product demand.

+- Pandora (PNDORA.CO) said the virus had led to an “unprecedented” decline in consumer traffic in China and Hong Kong and that it was unable to estimate impact immediately.

 - Remy Cointreau (RCOP.PA) warned that a potential impact from the outbreak would be significant because of its big exposure to China.

-- Royal Caribbean Cruises (RCL.N), which cancelled three trips of its China-based cruise liner, trimmed its 2020 earnings forecast by about 10 cents per share, and said it would take a further 10-cent hit if travel restrictions continued until the end of February.
+- Royal Caribbean Cruises (RCL.N), which cancelled three trips of its China-based cruise liner, trimmed its 2020 earnings forecast, adding it would take a further hit if travel restrictions continued until the end of February.

-- Sangyong Motor (003620.KS) said it would idle its plant in the South Korean city of Pyeongtaek from Feb.
-4 to Feb.
-12 for the same reason.

-- Samsung Electronics (005930.KS) said it had extended a holiday closure for some factories in line with Chinese government guidance but declined to comment on the impact.
+- Samsung Electronics (005930.KS) extended a holiday closure for some factories in line with Chinese government guidance but declined to comment on the impact.

 - Samsung affiliate and battery maker Samsung SDI (006400.KS), which counts Volvo (VOLVb.ST) among its customers, warned of a hit to its March-quarter earnings.